slinkity/slinkity/docs/src/docs/styling.md

 If you're using the dev server, all files (styles, scripts, etc) are stored in Vite's internal cache and served on request.
 This means stylesheets will only be compiled **for the given page you're viewing in your browser.** So:
 1. No more waiting on a build process to bundle _every_ stylesheet in your project.
 It only builds the resources necessary for the page you're viewing.
 2. You get hot module reloading (HMR) whenever you edit your stylesheets.
-This means no more browser refreshes; you'll see your styling changes instantly, while keeping any JavaScript state in tact.
+This means no more browser refreshes; you'll see your styling changes instantly, while keeping any JavaScript state intact.

 ### Production builds

 If you're building your site for deployment, all stylesheets will be processed to plain CSS files under Vite's configured assets directory.
-This is `/assets` by default, but [can be configured via a vite config](/docs/config/#vite's-vite.config.js).
+This is `/assets` by default, but [can be configured via a Vite config](/docs/config/#vite's-vite.config.js).

 Let's see how a production build may look.
 For this input: